open-education-polito/openeduarchive/doc/architecture/decisions/0005-dedicated-documentation-folder.md

 ## Decision

-Created a /docs folder that will have a tree structure in order to contain other dedicated folders.
+Using the /doc folder that will have a tree structure in order to contain other dedicated folders.

 ## Consequences